 Management and Evaluation

-Fire and Ice operations are overseen by a Leadership Team that brings scientific expertise to the project, and asmaller Management Team that oversees day-to-day operations.
-Project leaders are in turn assisted by two panels of authorities and experts and two groups of evaluators.
+Fire & Ice operations are overseen by a Leadership Team that brings scientific expertise to the project, and a smaller Management Team that oversees day-to-day operations.
+Project leaders are in turn assisted by three panels of authorities and experts and two groups of evaluators.